Commonwealth Bank of Australia names Alan Docherty as CFO

-Oct 15 (Reuters) - Commonwealth Bank of Australia named Alan Docherty on Monday as its chief financial officer, following the unexpected departure of Rob Jesudason from the post earlier this year as the lender battles one of the worst governance crises in its history.
+(Reuters) - Commonwealth Bank of Australia (CBA.AX) named Alan Docherty on Monday as its chief financial officer, following the unexpected departure of Rob Jesudason from the post earlier this year as the lender battles one of the worst governance crises in its history.

 The country’s top lender, which has been struggling to rebuild its reputation after a series of scandals, said in May that Jesudason would leave just over a year after he took up the role.